evolvingweb/puppet-apt/README.md

 * `key`: Creates a declaration of the apt::key define Valid options: a string to be passed to the `id` parameter of the `apt::key` define, or a hash of `parameter => value` pairs to be passed to `apt::key`'s `id`, `server`, `content`, `source`, and/or `options` parameters.
 Default: undef.

 * `include`: Configures include options.
-Valid options: a hash made up from the following keys: Default: {}
+Valid options: a hash of available keys.
+Default: {}.
+Available keys are:

   * 'deb' - Specifies whether to request the distribution's compiled binaries.
 Valid options: 'true' and 'false'.
 Default: 'true'.

   * 'src' - Specifies whether to request the distribution's uncompiled source code.
 Valid options: 'true' and 'false'.
 Default: 'false'.

 * `location`: *Required, unless `ensure` is set to 'absent'.* Specifies an Apt repository.
 Valid options: a string containing a repository URL.
 Default: undef.